 Whenever a child that has been walking won’t walk, it’s great to check in with your child’s doctor if you can.
 It’s important to make sure that there isn’t a neurological issue.
 This can often be done through a physical exam.
 It’s wise to be sure that is not a bacterial infection in the muscles, which is typically on one side.

 But there is a condition called Acute Benign Myositis that is sometimes common.

-This happens after viral infections.
+This happens after some viral infections.
 Far and away the most common viruses that cause this are specific strains of influenza.
 Back in 2008 there was a German strain of influenza B where many kids were affected.
 In 2009 there was a specific type of influenza A H1N1 influenza A where many kids got this.
-Right now in our community the 2009 influenza A H1N1 is back in town.
+Recently in our community the 2009 influenza A H1N1 has been back in town.

 There a few ways the doctors can tell based on the story and exam if this might be what’s going on.
 The calves themselves are tender.
 It’s hard to push the child’s toes up towards their body (flex the ankle joint), but these kids are fine pushing the toes down away from their body (pointed).
 And the rest of the neurologic exam is normal.

 If a child does have acute benign myositis the symptoms typically lasts for 3 to 10 days and then go completely away.
 The muscles get all the way back to their normal strength about three weeks after the start.

 In the meantime, there are a couple of things to look out for and a couple of things to do.
 Even though the myositis itself is not a problem — it will cause no lasting problem whatsoever — there are a couple side effects that can be problematic.